MIDFIELDR/midfielddata/README.md

 ## Build

-midfielddata currently passes R CMD check with the results shown below.
+‘midfielddata’ currently passes R CMD check with the results shown below.
 As a general rule, CRAN expects packages to not exceed 5 Mb, hence the “note” below.

 ``` default
 0 errors | 0 warnings | 1 note